cssmfc/camgirl-obs/obs_overlays/obs_overlay_topTippers/README.md

           </div>
       </div>
 ```
-The layout of this overlay is using responsive values defined by `cl-` class
+The layout of this overlay is using responsive values defined by `cl-` class.

-Each paracgraph shows an editable Premium Username with a custom icon in front of it.
+Each paragraph shows an editable **Premium Username** with a custom icon in front of it.

 **Install instructions and full documentation along with all necessary resources provided inside the downloaded file**